 Rangtaal 2019 thus ended on a heartening note that left everyone feeling elated and was a perfect way to bid Navratri goodbye this year.

 The festival of garba, dandiya, music, colours and traditional dresses, Navratri is the most awaited Festival in Gujarat.
-PDPU marks the celebration of this festival by Rangtaal, organised and managed by the Social and Cultural Committee.
+PDEU marks the celebration of this festival by Rangtaal, organised and managed by the Social and Cultural Committee.
 It is the one day when all the students and faculties come together to flaunt their moves and sway to the beats of dhol.

-Observing a crowd of about 3000, Rangtaal is one of the most celebrated events of PDPU.
+Observing a crowd of about 3000, Rangtaal is one of the most celebrated events of PDEU.
 The Garba Night began with Aarti at 8pm on the cricket ground.
 Our honourable faculty members, OSAIL members, alumni and students graced the occasion with their presence.

-From boys dressed in kedyus and kurtas to girls in chaniyas PDPU danced to the merry tunes of Gujarati folk music sung by Payal Vaidya and her team members.
-A separate photo booth was arranged by Sorriso- The photography club of PDPU for camera enthusiasts.
+From boys dressed in kedyus and kurtas to girls in chaniyas PDEU danced to the merry tunes of Gujarati folk music sung by Payal Vaidya and her team members.
+A separate photo booth was arranged by Sorriso- The photography club of PDEU for camera enthusiasts.
 Stalls of various food joints were brought to the campus and students enjoyed the delicacies of Theka, Hot and Spicy wraps, Foodiza, VJ fries and Jaiswal Canteen.
 Like every year the Social and Cultural committee successfully managed everything ranging from music and crowd to food and beverages.
 The event concluded at 11:30 pm after the prize distribution ceremony with happy and content faces of all.

 Rangtaal 2017 was organised on the 25th of September.
 The excitement of the students was mesmerising.
 The ground was filled till brim.
 The night started with Maa Ambe’s aarti at 8:15 PM, with Dr. T. K. Reddy Sir, Director General, doing the honours for the prayer, followed by Dr. T. P. Singh Sir, Rinkal Ma’am and Rohit Sir doing the Aarti.
 Dr. H. B. Raghvendra, Director SOT, was also present for the Aarti.
 The stage was all set and the crowd were all gathered, so began the Garba night.
 The event was hosted by students Aditya Dhingra and Mayank Singla.
 The performing artists for Rangtaal were Amit Thakkar – Deepti Desai and troupe.
 While the guys wore kurtas and kedias, the girls were all draped in beautiful chaniyacholis and bandhinis.
 The campus seemed like a beautiful explosion of colours.